 Because dreaming is great, but doesn't having a dream and a map sound better?

 This is a choose-your-own adventure planner.
 It's what I use, but I like to plan; you can pick the parts that work for you and leave the rest.
-The full process will probably take you an hour or so, but there's a cheaty quick version you can do in 10 minutes at the back if you're the impatient type.

 Happy writing!
 Charlie